majek/idea/site/2012-06-05-SSL-fingerprinting-for-p0f/main.md

 <div class="date">${date.strftime('%d %B %Y')}</div>

-In January [Lcamtuf announced][1] a complete rewrite of his [p0f][] passive fingerprinting tool.
+In January [Lcamtuf announced][1] a complete rewrite of his passive fingerprinting tool [p0f][].
 Historically p0f was a low-level tool focused on fingerprinting layer 4, mostly `SYN` and `SYN-ACK` TCP/IP packets.

   [1]: http://lcamtuf.blogspot.co.uk/2012/01/p0f-is-back.html
   [p0f]: http://lcamtuf.coredump.cx/p0f3/

-New p0f moves up the stack and is capable of fingerprinting application level protocols.
-Currently it is able to do HTTP fingerprinting and the author [suggests][] other protocols might follow.
+New p0f version is different - not only it can look at low level packets, but also it is capable of fingerprinting higher-level application protocols.
+Currently it is able to do HTTP fingerprinting and the author [suggests][] other protocols might soon follow.

   [suggests]: https://github.com/p0f/p0f/blob/8f6712ec32dd745dd0f3749b3dd8738179c8680b/docs/README#L105